 The Taskforce on Climate-related Financial Disclosures

 The recommendations from the Taskforce on Climate-related Financial Disclosures (TCFD) are a set of voluntary, climate-related financial disclosures for use by companies to provide information to their stakeholders.
 DSM was among the first companies in 2017 to commit to implementing, as fully as practicable, these recommendations over the following three years as outlined in the TCFD's implementation path.
-This Report contains our first TCFD relevant disclosures on Governance, Strategy, Risk Management, and Metrics and Targets.
-For more information on how we report against the TCFD recommendations, see Taskforce for Climate-related Financial Disclosures (TCFD).
+This Report contains our second TCFD relevant disclosures on Governance, Strategy, Risk Management, and Metrics and Targets.
+For more information on how we report against the TCFD recommendations, see the 'Sustainability statements — TCFD'.

 Selection of topics

 The topics covered in this Report were selected on the basis of input from internal and external stakeholders and the related materiality analysis, which assessed the relevance and impact of selected topics for our company and various stakeholders.
 On the basis of the principle of materiality (using the GRI Standards), we distinguish between topics whose importance warrants publication in this Report (relevant to both DSM and stakeholders), and topics whose importance warrants publication on the company website only (topics important to either DSM or stakeholders).
 We report on 'External recognitions' in 'Stakeholders'.
 Other examples of external recognition can be found on the company website.

 The People and Brighter Living Solutions data in this Report cover all entities that belong to the scope of the Consolidated financial statements, provided that DSM also has operational control.
 As such, three small units have been excluded from the scope.
 Planet reporting covers manufacturing units where commercial production by DSM occurs.

 Acquisitions and divestments